leanprover/vscode-lean4/vscode-lean4/manual/manual.md

 Next to the currently selected identifier in the completion menu, VS Code displays the type of the identifier and a small caret.
 Clicking this caret or hitting `Ctrl+Space` (`Option+Esc`) again will also display the documentation associated with the currently selected identifier.

 By default, VS Code will auto-complete the selected identifier when `Enter` or `Tab` are pressed.
 Since `Enter` is also used to move the cursor to a new line, some users find this behavior to be irritating.
-This behavior can be disabled by setting the 'Accept Suggestion On Enter' configuration option to `off`.
+This behavior can be disabled by setting the 'Accept Suggestion On Enter' configuration option to 'off'.

+Additionally, by default, VS Code will display so-called word auto-completions that are based on the text in all files that are currently open whenever Lean provides no auto-completions itself.
+Word auto-completions can be disabled by setting the 'Editor: Word Based Suggestions' configuration option to 'off'.

 <br/>